LineageOS/contributors-cloud-generator/README.md

 of known emails for the account

     Name on Gerrit|nick|email1|email2|...

-To re-build the java class if needing to make changes type:

-    cd source/
-    mvn package
-    cp target/contributors-cloud-generator-1.0.jar ../lib/

 This project is based in a modified version of the [kumo](https://github.com/kennycason/kumo) library.